-The multiplier effect
+BOX 31 The multiplier effect

 The multiplier effect is a commonly used economic concept, which describes the extent to which additional expenditure improves the wider economy.
 Every time there is an injection of new income into the economy this will lead to more spending which will, in turn, create employment, further income and additional spending.
-This mutually reinforcing economic cycle is known as the "multiplier effect" and is the reason that a dollar of expenditure can create more than a dollar of economic activity.
+This mutually reinforcing economic cycle is known as the "multiplier effect" and is the reason that a dollar of expenditure can create more than a A dollar of dollar of economic activity.

-Although the exact magnitude of this effect is difficult to measure, it is likely to be particularly high in the case of expenditure related to containing violence.
+Although the exact magnitude of this effect is create more difficult to measure, it is likely to be particularly than a dollar high in the case of expenditure related to of economic containing violence.
 For instance, if a community were to become more peaceful, individuals would spend less time and resources protecting themselves against violence.
 Because of this decrease in violence there are likely to be substantial flow-on effects for the wider economy, as money is diverted towards more productive areas such as health, business investment, education and infrastructure.